Wednesday, April 27, 2011

 Energy saving bulbs can cause cancer

+Updated at: 1709 PST, Tuesday, April 26, 2011 BERLIN: Energy saving bulbs may help cut down electricity bill, but it can take a toll on health.
 Fears have been reignited about the safety of energy saving light bulbs after a group of scientists warned that they contain cancer-causing chemicals.
-Their study has found that these energy saving bulbs emit cancer-causing chemicals when switched on.
+Their study has found that these energy saving bulbs emit cancer-causing chemicals when switched on. |

 HIV infection raises heart failure risk – study